-1. We briefly glossed over some more story parts such as setting and plot.
+1. We briefly discussed setting and plot.

-Then students wrote what they were going to KEEP and what they were going to CHANGE from the traditional tale.
+Then students wrote what they were going to KEEP and what they were going to CHANGE from the traditional tales.

 6. I set them free to go write.
 During this time I was available for additional brainstorming and to answer their questions.

 You can download the printables used this week by clicking on the image below.

 Fractured Fairy Tales Book List